 In strict compliance with the Law on the Prevention and Control of Water Pollution of the PRC, the Integrated Wastewater Discharge Standard and the Limits for Indirect Discharge of Nitrogen and Phosphorus Pollutants from Wastewater of Industrial Enterprises, the Group was equipped with waste water treatment equipment with a daily treatment capacity of 10 tons to dispose of the waste water generated during production and operation.
+The upgrade and renovation of the existing sewage plant was completed in February 2023, and the average daily treatment capacity reaches approximately 35 tons after the completion of the works.
 The waste water was discharged to the pipelines designated by municipal governments after treatment.
 The household waste water from canteens, washrooms and toilets will be discharged according to municipal requirements.